Strideradu/GroupK/README.md

 ====

 ``GroupK`` is an overlap detection tool for DNA sequnces from PacBio.
+Here is the old code for the experiment.
+The C++ implementation will be released soon

 Dependecies
 ----------

 * Python 3 (You may need to modify some script if you want to use Python 2.7)
 * [CMake](https://cmake.org/) 3.7 or higher
 * GCC 4.8 or higher